Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/2-AWS-Architecture/_index.md

 In summary:

-- connections from users to AWS API Gateway are encrypted over the Internet.
+- Connections from users to AWS API Gateway are encrypted over the Internet.
-- communications between AWS Services can be either encrypted or unencrypted over AWS's private network.
+- Communications between AWS Services can be either encrypted or unencrypted over AWS's private network.

 {{% notice tip %}}
 For the highest level of security, it is recommended to encrypt all connections.